MrFriendCS/MrFriendCS.github.io/n5/N5-SDD-Book-Shop/instructions2.md

-# N5 SDD - Decisions Decisions
+# N5 SDD - Book Shoop - Part 2

 ## Introduction

-The University of Barra (UoB) bookshop wants to update how it calculates the discount that students and staff get when they buy something.
-A gift voucher can be used to pay for all or some of the purchase.
+The University of Barra (UoB) bookshop is upgrading its software.
+There is a wide selection of items for sale in the shop, ranging from a minimum of £5 up to a maximum of £100.
+To help staff and students with the cost they get a discount.
+The book shop will accept a gift voucher to pay for all or some of the purchase.
 Only one £10 gift voucher can be used per purchase.
 When using a voucher, no change is given if the amount to pay is less than £10.

-Currently, the total is rung up using an old till with any discount or vouchers being calculated by hand.
-There have been some embarrassing mistakes!
-Hence the need to modernise.

 ## Task

 Use the structure diagram to implement a program that will accept a non-discounted amount, calculate the discounted price if appropriate, and then take into account using a voucher to pay for some, or all, of the amount.

-A structure diagram of the design is provided below.

-## Top level design (Structure Diagram)
+## Top level design (Structure diagram)

 ![Structure diagram](assets/sd2.png "Structure diagram")

 ## Assumptions